MaeRaDP/403_CMPUTPSYCH/Assignment5/README.md

 stimDur = 1

 #-start message text *
-startMsg = "Hello, Welcome to the experiment!
-You can begin by pressing any button."
+startMessage = "Welcome to the experiment, press any key to begin"

 #=====================
 #PREPARE CONDITION LISTS